Emily Dunmyer Obituary - Charleston, SC | Charleston Post & Courier

-Emily C. Dunmyer Ravenel, SC - Mrs. Emily C. Dunmyer entered into eternal rest on Friday, May 29, 2020.
-The daughter of the late Samuel and Irma Capers and widow of John Dunmyer, Jr. She is survived by her three daughters, Mildred C. (Colin) Smith, Mary L. (Leon) Bryan and Joan E. Loyd; one son, The Honorable, John (Linda) Dunmyer, III, Mayor of Hollywood, SC; her siblings Mary C. (the late Nathaniel) Williams, Irene C. Parsons, and the late Irma C. May and Samuel Capers.
-Jr .
-Special niece and nephew; Juanita Dunmyer Gibbs (the late Philip) and LTC (Ret.)
-Ravin Howell (LaDonna); grandchildren, great-grandchildren, nieces, nephews, cousins, godchildren and friends.
-Condolences may be sent to the family at www.wmsmithmcnealfuneralhome.com Arrangements will be announced by W.M.
+Emily Dunmyer Hollywood, SC - Relatives and friends of Mrs. Emily C. Dunmyer are invited to attend a walk through veiwing on Monday, June 1, 2020, from 4:00 - 6:30PM at The William M. Smith Memorial Chapel 2 Radcliffe Street, Charleston, SC 29403.
+YOU MUST WEAR A MASK TO VIEW!
+The family will have a private Graveside Service.
+Mrs. Dunmyer is survived by her three daughters, Mildred C. (Colin) Smith, Mary L. Bryan and Joan E. Loyd; one son, The Honorable, John (Linda) Dunmyer, III, Mayor of Hollywood, SC; her siblings Mary C. Williams and Irene C. Parsons; the Special niece and nephew; Juanita Dunmyer Gibbs and LTC (Ret.)
+Ravin L. Howell (LaDonna); grandchildren, great-grandchildren, nieces, nephews, cousins, godchildren and friends.
+Based on the current environment, amid COVID-19, a Memorial Service and repass will be held at Zion Olivet Presbyterian Church, 3347 Rivers Avenue, North Charleston, SC 29405 (Date to be announced).
+Condolences may be sent to the family at www.wmsmithmcnealfuneralhome.com Funeral arrangements made by W.M.
 Smith-McNeal Funeral Home, Inc., 2 Radcliffe St., Charleston, SC 29403 (843)722-3676 or 1-800-924-5659.
 Visit our guestbook at www.legacy.com/obituaries/ charleston

 To Plant Memorial Trees in memory, please visit our Sympathy Store.